 Is breakfast a challenge at your house on weekday mornings?
 If you have a husband that likes to sleep late or teenagers, who never seem to want to get up early in the morning, then you have the same problem I do.
 My husband is always working late into the night so getting up in time for work is really hard for him.
 And me, being a health enthusiast and a big believer in a good breakfast, hate to see him starting his day without the proper nutrition.
 That is why I put on my thinking cap to come up with something he could bring to work and eat there.
 I wanted the breakfast to not only be delicious but provide him with much needed protein and some carbs to help get his brain going in high gear.

-- 1 pkg refrigerated hash browns I like Simply Potatoes Southwest Style or see below for healthier spaghetti squash option
+- 1 pkg refrigerated hash browns (I like Simply Potatoes Southwest Style)

 - 1/4 cup butter melted